-Figure 3: Brazil's GDP, total deforested area in the Legal Amazon (see Box 1 for definition), and food insecurity
+Figure 3: Brazil's GDP, total deforested area in the Legal Amazon (see Box 1 for definition), and food insecurity Source: Instituto do Homem e Meio Ambiente da Amazônia; World Bank Box 1: Defining the 'Amazon' region The focus of this report is on the Brazilian Legal Amazon, also known simply as the Legal Amazon.

-REFERENCES

-Source: Instituto do Homem e Meio Ambiente da Amazônia; World Bank

-CALL TO

-ACTION

-MARATHON'

-THE TIME TO BRAZIL'S PIVOT TO BECOME 'THE AMAZON'S

-A GREEN GROWTH ENGINE

-AYA | THE AMAZON'S MARATHON 1 | THE TIME TO ACT IS NOW

-Box 1: Defining the 'Amazon' region

-The focus of this report is on the Brazilian Legal Amazon, also known simply as the Legal Amazon.
 It is an area that spans 5 million square kilometres (km2), nine different states (Acre, Amazonas, Amapá, Mato Grosso, Maranhão, Pará, Rondônia, Roraima and Tocantins) and three different biomes (Amazon, parts of the Cerrado and Pantanal).
-In size alone, the Legal Amazon would be the sixth largest country in the world.11 Even though the term is used in this report to refer

-specifically to Brazil's share, the Amazon forest extends for an additional 2.8 million square kilometres (km2) across another eight countries.12 While we recognize the importance of the Amazon as a whole, prioritizing a transition for the Legal Amazon would accelerate action, as it falls under a single jurisdiction which represents the largest share of the rainforest.
+In size alone, the Legal Amazon would be the sixth largest country in the world.11 Even though the term is used in this report to refer specifically to Brazil's share, the Amazon forest extends for an additional 2.8 million square kilometres (km2) across another eight countries.12 While we recognize the importance of the Amazon as a whole, prioritizing a transition for the Legal Amazon would accelerate action, as it falls under a single jurisdiction which represents the largest share of the rainforest.
 Action in Brazil could then trigger positive spillovers to the remaining countries of the Pan-Amazon and drive broader systemic changes.

-THE RACE TO ZERO -A GLOBAL SOUTH PERSPECTIVE

-Gross GHG emissions, MtCO2e, 2020
+THE RACE TO ZERO - A GLOBAL SOUTH PERSPECTIVE Gross GHG emissions, $MtCO_2e$, 2020

 Figure 4: Brazil's GHG emission sources Source: Carbon Budget; Sistema de Estimativas de Emissões e Remoções de Gases de Efeito Estufa Brazil is now largely a resourceinefficient economy.
-In 2020, national emissions exceeded 2 Gt per tonne of carbon dioxide equivalent (tCO2e), with per-capita emissions of 7.5 tCO2e higher than those of the EU, at 7.2 tCO_ae13 - but per-capita income remained less than 25% of the EU's.
-14,15 Brazil also has a distinctive emissions profile: while the bulk of global emissions (64%) come from energy and industry, in Brazil it is rather the land use system that accounts for the overwhelming majority of emissions (73%), due to the intensive use of land resources (see Figure 4).
-THE TIME TO ACT IS NOW BRAZIL'S PIVOT TO BECOME A GREEN GROWTH ENGINE 'THE AMAZON'S MARATHON' AYA | THE AMAZON'S MARATHON Despite its poor performance in terms of resource and carbon productivity, Brazil has abundant potential to build a stronger, more resilient, more productive economy, while simultaneously cutting emissions.
-Brazil has five major assets which make it a potential winner in the shift to a net-zero economy (see Figure 5).
+In 2020, national emissions exceeded 2 Gt per tonne of carbon dioxide equivalent (tCO_2e), with per-capita emissions of 7.5 tCO_2e - higher than those of the EU, at 7.2 tCO_2e^{13} - but per-capita income remained less than 25% of the EU's.^{14,15} Brazil also has a distinctive emissions profile: while the bulk of global emissions (64%) come from energy and industry, in Brazil it is rather the land use system that accounts for the overwhelming majority of emissions (73%), due to the intensive use of land resources (see Figure 4).